-

 Error copy developments

-What I Did: I developed error messages for issues such as missing credit data and Stripe-related errors, reducing uncertainty and guiding users with clear next steps.
+What I did: I developed error messages for issues such as missing credit data and Stripe-related errors, reducing uncertainty and guiding users with clear next steps.
 This improved workflow clarity, minimized downtime, and increased overall efficiency.

 Impact